Maxinio-berincini/HSG-HS23-DS-Assignment2/Report.md

 1. Indicate the time necessary for the MultithreadCrawler to work.

-Ans:
+> Ans:
+>
+> The MultithreadCrawler took 5 seconds on one of our machines.

-3. Indicate the ratio of the time for the SimpleCrawler divided by the time for the MultithreadedCrawler to get the increase in speed.
+2. Indicate the ratio of the time for the SimpleCrawler divided by the time for the MultithreadedCrawler to get the increase in speed.

-Ans:
+> Ans:
+>
+> 57s / 5s = 11.4, this means that the MultithreadCrawler is 11.4 times faster than the SimpleCrawler.